 I got order to make two Finnish Classic Puukkos to one of my customer, even though the old model is perfect without any changes I wanted to see could it somehow be even better.
 Previously I have used thicker and thinner birch bark slices in handle, but I have never tested what kind of impression two different bark quality is giving.
 In the right side puukko I have used darker bark in a way that every tenth slide is dark one and the left side puukko is more like the typical Finnish model.
 Which one is better?

-With this puukko it was time to return back to basics.
-This Finnish traditional puukko model has born during last couple hundred years and there is nothing to be taken away or nothing to add.
+This model got its name because many woodworkers have decided to get that model for their daily work.
 Some of my colleagues are making this style of puukko using only glue to attach the blade to a handle.
 I think the result is looking more prestige when the end of tang is extended using hammer and I also believe that the structure of puukko is more stronger with this approach.
-Handle is formed to teardrop shape and fittings are made of silver brass.
+Handle is formed to teardrop shape and fittings are made of brass or silver brass.
+This particular puukko contains mirror polished blade and x-cutted curly birch handle.

 Idea of puukko which could be impressive as well as massive matured in my head several mouths until I managed to push the idea on a paper.
 Broad brass fittings combined to black glossy sheath gives a ceremonial look & feel.
-When you are taking this puukko into your hand you can sense the difference immediately because it is about one third heavier than my normal knife.
+When you are taking this puukko into your hand you can sense the difference immediately.
 Sheath hanging brass ring is continuing the same massive impression of puukko.
 To avoid too massive feeling I shaped the backside bolster concave from the edges.

 Hunting knife with Curly Birch Handle